 Research

-The QuEST program is unique among other interdisciplinary, big-data programs across the country in our emphasis on evolutionary training, modeling for prediction, and culturally sensitive teamwork.
-Meet QuEST faculty.
+The BilDS program is unique among other interdisciplinary, big-data programs across the country in our emphasis on evolutionary training, modeling for prediction, and culturally sensitive teamwork.
+Meet the BilDS faculty.

 Career

 Meaningful internships drive career connections.
-QuEST internships are designed to develop a continued partnership with industry and non-academic institutes and centers.
-Students will identify possible internship partners by end of the first year.
-Then during their second year include the internship as part of a dissertation research proposal incorporating deliverables resulting from their work.
-Learn about internships.
+BilDS internships are designed to develop a continued partnership with industry and non-academic institutes and centers.
+Students are encouraged to find partners that they can intern with during the second year of their PhD.
+Learn about BilDS internships.